evandroreis-cordya/dots/macos/configs/cursor/README.md

 1. Check the troubleshooting section
 2. Review Cursor documentation
 3. Check MCP server documentation
-4. Open an issue in the dotfiles repository
+4. Open an issue in the dots repository